 - MacBook Pro with M1 review: This is peak MacBook

-MacBook Pro 16-inch 2021 release date and price
+MacBook Pro 16-inch 2021 release rumors and pricing speculation

-So far Apple hasn't made any official announcements about future MacBooks, but word is that the Macbook Pro 16-inch 2021will debut sometime in Q2 or Q3 of 2021.
+So far Apple hasn't made any official announcements about future MacBooks, but word has been that the Macbook Pro 16-inch 2021 will debut sometime during the second half of 2021.

-Well-known Apple analyst Ming-Chi Kuo and Bloomberg's Mark Gurman both expect a new wave of MacBooks to arrive later this year, available in both 14- and 16-inch options.
+And Bloomberg's Mark Gurman also expects new MacBook Pros to arrive no later than November this year, available in both 14- and 16-inch options.
+Late

 MacBook Pro 16-inch 2021 design

-According to Kuo, this model will include a larger range of ports.
+According to Kuo, the 16-inch MacBook Pro 2021 model will include a larger range of ports.
 This decision has been partly made to reduce the need for dongles, and it will also be the first time since late 2015 that a new MacBook has had anything other than USB-C.

-However, Gurman claims that the revived MagSafe will use a "pill-shaped" design, suggesting that it really is the same MagSafe remembers.
+However, Gurman claims that the revived MagSafe will use a "pill-shaped" design.
 He also confirmed that there will be some smaller design changes, including a brighter screen.